Miandrivazo

 The flora of Ankarafantsika is very diverse.
 There are 823 species there.
 82% are endemic herbaceous plants and 92% for woody plants.

 Mahajanga is on the northwest coast about 600 kilometers from Antananarivo.
-A warm but cool city with a large cosmopolitan population and interesting enough for a few days visit.
-A long boulevard borders the sea in the western part of the city and ends with a lighthouse, and right in the middle stands the Mahajanga baobab tree at least 700 years old and 14 meters in circumference.
+A warm but cool city with a large cosmopolitan population, Mahajanga is perfect for a few days visit.
+A long boulevard borders the sea in the western part of the city and ends with a lighthouse.
+Right in the middle stands the Mahajanga baobab tree, which is at least 700 years old and 14 meters in circumference.

 - Hôtel Plage (luxe)